plantagoIT/strapi-drag-drop-content-type-plugin/README.md

 http://localhost:1337/api/foo?sort=rank:asc
 ```

+## ⚠ Note
+This plugin might NOT behave as you expect.
+Since Strapi does not allow to fully access all page components, the content itself cannot be drag-and-dropped.
+Instead this plugin adds a panel, which allow sort content via drag-and-drop.
+This is not a very intuitive way, but might be better than nothing...

 ## 🤝 Contribute
 Feel free to fork and make pull requests to this plugin.
-All input is welcome!
+All input is welcome - thanks for all contributions so far!